austintboyd/austintboyd.github.io/_pages/professionalservice.md

 ### Conference Submission Reviewer (March 2020)

 *Served as a conference submission reviewer for the Association for Assessment of Learning in Higher Education 2020 conference*

+### Journal Article Reviewer

+*Serve as an expert reviewer for the journal of Studies in Communication Sciences (SComS)* *Serve as an expert reviewer for the International Journal of Adolescence and Youth*

+## Community Service
+### Relay For Life (August 2007 - August 2016)

+*Partcipated in fundraising and annual 24-hour relay for life events as a member of various teams*

+### Healthy Living & Fitness Program (August 2012 - June 2014)

+*Designed and implemented a program on healthy habits and fitness for students in grade 5 at a public school in Prince William County Virginia*